makerdao/community/governance-exercises/VoteWizard_poll_exercise_04/Emergency Response Poll - Risk mitigation options - August 9, 2023.md

 - Fix B closes the high-severity exploit approximately two weeks after the executive vote passes.
 - Fix B has no risk of incurring financial loss to MKR holders.

+## Additional Information

+[Information further elaborated and assessed by the ecosystem expert]

 Note that Fix B will be included in the executive regardless of the approved option.

 Please review the discussion [thread](https://forum.makerdao.com/t/...) to inform your position on this issue before voting.